 Along with these protective qualities, green tea is wonderfully anti-inflammatory.
 For those dealing with redness and irritation, green tea in skin care has a soothing, depuffing effect.
 It can reduce redness and irritation and calm itchiness.
-True story: One time, after breaking out in hives, I filled a spritzer bottle with cooled green tea and misted my irritated skin.
-It felt refreshing, and after about 20 minutes, the redness and irritation subsided.

 Green tea’s caffeine content is also a fabulous depuffer!
 Tired, puffy eyes?
 Chill some damp green tea bags in the fridge for a bit before placing over your eyes for a relaxing treat that will help you look rested and rejuvenated, even if you’re running on little sleep.

 Green tea’s antibacterial properties also help aid in fighting acne, getting to the bacterial source of breakouts and purifying the skin for a clearer complexion.
 The tannins in green tea also have astringent properties that can reduce excess production of sebum—the cause of oily skin.